 Developing a transition plan that outlines what will happen to your business when your retire or you die is crucial, particularly if you want to leave the business to your heirs.

-BBVA Compass Chief Investment Strategist Marc Wenhammer talks about guiding clients through the market noise so they can hear the tempo.
+BBVA Compass Chief Investment Strategist Marc Wenhammar talks about guiding clients through the market noise so they can hear the tempo.